fbpx

 That’s not a great headspace for leading a class that is designed to help people find balance and calm!

 So my work with teachers is sharing tools to feel confident.
-My trainings and books help teachers build:
+My trainings and books help teachers build confidence:

 • confidence with their voices, whether in cueing or in describing philosophy